Ten Tips to Improve Daily Productivity

-So, go for a short walk, have a cup of tea, and take ten minutes in a new environment, have a chat with a colleague, read a book… whatever is for you
+So, go for a short walk, have a cup of tea, and take ten minutes in a new environment, have a chat with a colleague, read a book.
+Whatever is for you.

 If we don’t take breaks, we can easily get drained with head fog and all the rest.
 When you have important tasks to do it can really help to identify your ‘awake’ hours (the time in the day where you generally find your drive, creativity and productivity is at it’s highest).
 To find your awake hours we suggest you pay attention to your body and identify when this time is over a week period.
-And then, going forward make sure you prioritize your most important tasks in those hours.
+Then, going forward make sure you prioritize your most important tasks in those hours.

 Don’t waste your brain power trying to remember things.
 Have a note pad where you can scribble down any thoughts.
 If you’re a perfectionist, have another notepad where you can enjoy organising and displaying these thoughts appropriately.

 Making notes, mindmaps, lists (whichever you prefer) has many benefits.
 First and foremost, it can help you stay on track and do the things you need to do rather than put them off.
 These methods can also help you off load all the things going on in your head and stay productive.

 Use time blocks when planning your day by writing out your tasks and assigning the time you will give to each one.

 Stay disciplined with this and have control when beginning and ending new and current tasks.

 This is a time management tool that will encourage you to recognize your priorities and spread your time evenly over the working day.
 It can help push you to give ultimate focus and effort on the task you are working on and will help combat procrastination.